trishume/sympy-wiki-with-svn/GSoC-2011-Organization-Application.md

 through the mailing list.
 The requirement that students submit a patch to be accepted will also help us screen students who will likely not be very communicative with the community.
-We will also require that students push their work up to an online git repository such as GitHub, so that the mentor as well as everyone in the project can monitor their progress and to see the things that they are doing, as well as to help them fix mistakes early.
+We will also require that students push their work up to an online git repository at GitHub, so that the mentor as well as everyone in the project can monitor their progress and to see the things that they are doing, as well as to help them fix mistakes early.